CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 11-6.
 Semi-Annual A/OPC Reviews

+a.
 A/OPCs and CPMs must complete semi-annual reviews within IOD to ensure adherence to internal controls, facilitate senior management’s awareness of their program’s health, and promote the interdisciplinary communication necessary for successful GPC program operations.
-Semi-annual reviews will be performed in IOD at the end of the March and September billing cycles.
+Semi-annual reviews will be performed in IOD after the end of the March and September billing cycles.
 They are a consolidation of the previous six monthly reviews (20 March to 19 September and 20 September to 19 March each year).

-a.
+b.
 A/OPC Semi-Annual Review.
 Level 4 A/OPCs must complete this review once all six prior monthly reviews have been completed.
 The A/OPC reviews the internal controls summary and inputs requested data for all applicable agents.

-b.
+c.
 OA/OPC Semi-Annual Review.
 Level 3 A/OPCs must complete this review once all Level 4 A/OPCs assigned to them have completed their semi-annual reviews.
-The Level 3 A/OPC reviews the internal controls summary for their program, concurs with the findings, determinations, and any corrective actions planned or taken, and affirms that they have briefed results to the Head of the Activity (HA).
+The Level 3 A/OPC reviews the internal controls summary for their program, concurs with the findings, determinations, and any corrective actions planned or taken, and affirms that they have briefed results to the HA.

-c.
+d.
 CPM Semi-Annual Review.
 CPMs (Level 2 A/OPCs) must complete this review once all Level 3 A/OPCs assigned to them have completed their semi-annual reviews.

-d.
-Semi-Annual Head of the Activity Briefing and Report.
-A/OPCs and CPMs are required to perform the following actions:
+g.
+A/OPCs and CPMs must perform the following actions:

-4) Certify completion by submitting the semi-annual review in IOD.
+3) Certify completion by submitting the semi-annual review in IOD.

-Table 11-3: Timeframe for IOD Monthly and Semi-annual Reviews
+Table 11-5: Timeframe for IOD Monthly and Semi-annual Reviews

 Monthly Review Completion Timeframe